A compulsory part of every graduation project is a public presentation of the thesis work and its results.

 - The critics must attend the presentation and have read the thesis before the presentation.

 - They have first right to ask questions during the discussion following the presentation; the advisor must see to this.
+Critics are expected to have prepared 1 or 2 questions each.

 - The advisor is free to consult with the critics in order to evaluate the graduation project.

-Critics must be academic peers of the presenting student, or otherwise capable of critically evaluating the student's graduation work.
+Critics are academic peers of the presenting student, or otherwise capable of critically evaluating the student's graduation work.
 Typically critics are academic staff, PhD students, established artists, external experts, or graduated fellow students.
 At most one of the critics can be a fellow student.
 The names and professions of the critics must be communicated to the thesis advisor before the graduation presentation, making it possible for the advisor to properly welcome and introduce them.